SOLVING SIMPLE TRIGONOMETRIC EQUATIONS

 Therefore, we have two solutions, namely x1 = 90o and x2 = 270o.

-Therefore, to show all solutions, we only need to add 180ok to the smaller of the two solutions in the interval between 0o and 360o where k is defined as any integer.
+Therefore, to show the general solutions, we only need to add 180ok to the smaller of the two solutions in the interval between 0o and 360o where k is defined as any integer.

-Find ALL solutions for 3tan x = 0.
-Express the solutions in degrees.
+Find the general solutions for 3tan x = 0.
+Express it in degrees.

 Step 1: